A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 And they have created a very informative website with invaluable information about this area.
 It is in Icelandic, but well worth having a look at if you are interested in this area of the Westfjords - Kollsvík website.

-The landowners got a well-deserved award for their website from Minjastofnun Íslands - the Cultural Heritage Agency of Iceland and grants for the upkeep of ruins in Kollsvík.
+The landowners received a well-deserved award for their website from Minjastofnun Íslands, the Cultural Heritage Agency of Iceland, and grants for the upkeep of ruins in Kollsvík.

 Ruins at Kollsvík

-Later on, fisheries started from Kollsvíkurver fishing station in another location close by.
-When you walk on the golden beach of Kollsvík you will see many ruins from back when Kollsvík was a vibrant fishing station.
-It is not in many places that have I seen so many well-kept and well-marked ruins in Iceland.
+Later on, fisheries started at the Kollsvíkurver fishing station in another nearby location.
+When you walk on the golden beach of Kollsvík, you will see many ruins from back when Kollsvík was a vibrant fishing station.

 You will also see the ancient fence called Garður, which was rebuilt in its original form.
 It is not known how old this fence really is, but it has served various purposes over the years and centuries.

-It has been used as hunting shelters, windbreakers, vegetable gardens, and for fishing-related purposes.
+It has been used as a hunting shelter, a windbreak, a vegetable garden, and for fishing-related purposes.

-In the 20th century when motorboats arrived the fisheries moved away from the shoreless Kollsvík to f.ex.
-Patreksfjörður where you will find a harbour as I have shown you in Patreksfjörður, the friendly Village in the Westfjords of Iceland
+In the 20th century, when motorboats arrived, the fisheries moved away from the shoreless Kollsvík to, for example.
+Patreksfjörður, where you will find a harbour, as I have shown you in Patreksfjörður, the friendly Village in the Westfjords of Iceland

-The same goes for the remote valley, Ingjaldssandur, where my grandmother was born, I have heard that over 100 people lived in that valley.
-Now 1 woman, Bettý, lives there all year round, more arrive in the summertime though.
+The same goes for the remote valley, Ingjaldssandur, where my grandmother was born.
+I have heard that over 100 people lived in that valley.
+Now, one woman, Bettý, lives there year-round; more arrive in the summertime, though.
 Times have changed for sure.

 By some of the ruins on the beach in Kollsvík